Nerdmind/CertDeploy/readme.md

 sslKey=/etc/certdeploy/mumble/voip.example.org/confidential.pem
 ~~~

 It is sufficient to use UNIX permissions `0600` (default) and user ownership `mumble-server` to achieve this.
-Since Certbot is running as `root` and because we omit the `-g` option of CertDeploy, the group ownership of the certificate files will become the default `$(whoami)` (which will be substituted to `root` in this case).
+Since Certbot is running as `root` and because we omit the `-g` option of CertDeploy, the group ownership of the certificate files will become the default `$(id -g)` (which will be substituted to the primary group of `root` in this case).

 OK, just request a new staging (test) certificate from Certbot with the `certonly` subcommand and provide the `--deploy-hook` option as follows.
 (You may need to adjust your `--webroot-path` in which the `.well-known/acme-challenge` directory for your domains is located.
 I have this directory globally located at `/var/www/.well-known/acme-challenge` for **all** my hostnames to make things easier.)